/ Bangkok, Thailand /

-This impressive small contemporary house is the place where a married couple live with their seven dogs.
-House on stilt design paired with a breeze block wall allows plenty of air and natural light into the room.
+This beautiful place with contemporary curb appeal is home to a married couple and their seven dogs.
+House-on-stilt design paired with a breeze block façade allows plenty of air and natural light into the room.
 Pleasant and healthy, it’s a paradise for avid dog lovers and their fluffy companions.

-The sheer loveliness of man’s best friends was reason enough for a married couple, Roung Jobby Wuttinawin and Whan Paktranon, to build a home ideally suited for their needs.
+The sheer loveliness of man’s best friends was reason enough for the married couple, Roung “Jobby” Wuttinawin and Whan Paktranon, to build a home ideally suited for their needs.
 The problem was Whan had allergies.
-To avoid going about it in the wrong way, they left the planning in the good hands of architect Unnop Wongwaipananij of REUN Home Design.
+So, to avoid going about it in the wrong way, they left house planning in the good hands of architect Unnop Wongwaipananij of REUN Home Design.

-The result is a modern, geometric-shaped stilt house with a shed roof that’s well ventilated, easy to keep clean and easy to update.
-The side of the house facing west is protected by a continuous vertical breeze block structure, plus a full-grown tree to keep the home in shade for much of the day.
-The under-floor space has a carport and laundry area with plenty of room for doggie nooks.
-In essence, it’s a small place with all the comforts of a full-functioning home where humans and dogs live in harmony.
+The result was a modern house on stilts with a shed style roof that’s well ventilated, easy to keep clean and easy to update.
+The open under-floor space holds a carport and laundry area with plenty of room for doggie nooks.
+On the whole, it’s a contemporary living space with all the comforts and functionality for humans and their dogs.

 “This house is built for the dogs.
 We just share a living space like a big family,” said Jobby with a laugh.

-The couple sought advice from Unnop, their architect friend who also took an avid interest in dogs.
+To build a new home, the couple sought advice from Unnop Wongwaipananij, their architect friend who also took an avid interest in dogs.
 And the rest was history.
-Their new house is a salubrious place, one that’s bright, happy and easy to keep clean.
+The new house with a breeze block facade is a salubrious place to be, one that’s bright, happy and easy to keep clean.

 A happy state of mind in geometric design

-The geometric house design that the couple requests is simple yet attractively modern thanks to its shed roof style.
-Stilt house design offers ample under-floor spaces for a carport, laundry area and plenty of room just for dogs.
-The floor is a flat slap that’s formed of concrete making it easy for future updates.
+The dog-friendly geometric home is attractively modern, thanks to its simple shed-style roof framing.
+In the meantime, stilt house design offers ample under-floor spaces that can fulfill multiple purposes.
+The ground level is a flat slab that’s formed of concrete making it easy for future updates.
 It lies surrounded by lush green lawns and stable pea gravel paths that are ideal for dog runs.

-In developing his design concept, the architect said: “Because the house faces due south, the front façade sees the most hours of sunlight during the day.
-So we put the building in the east side of the land with the bedroom at the rear to avoid heat buildup inside and for better privacy..
+Speaking of the design concept, the architect said: “Because the house faces due south, the front façade sees the most hours of sunlight during the day.
+So we put the building on the east side of the land with the bedroom at the rear to avoid heat buildup inside and for better privacy.

 “To cool down the interior living spaces, the bathroom is placed along the side to provide a buffer against the harsh afternoon sun.
 This in turn keeps the bathroom dry and protects against humidity damage.
 For practical reasons, an air brick wall is chosen to allow southwesterly winds to enter and circulate inside.
 Nearby, an additional layer of protection is provided by a full-grown rose apple tree.”